Are you interested in starting a small hobby farm?

 Research, research, research

-You’re not the first person to become a hobby farmer, and the best part about this is the fact that you have material to read.
+You’re not the first person to become a hobby farmer, and the best part about this is that you have material to read.

 Make sure to do your research!